SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Updates some language files.
 - Added tooltips for some buttons in the text edit screen.
 - In the text edit screen, the text guidance when no texts are added is optimized.
+- Slightly enlarged the hung sign block to keep consistent with wall sign block.

 Fixed following issues: